What is onboarding? Let's give a definition

 1. Onboarding goes beyond the content

-2. Onboarding usually takes more than two weeks
+2. By definition, onboarding usually takes more than two weeks

 As a rule, onboarding takes more than two weeks.
 Verhoeven: "People often refer to an onboarding period of 90 days, but in reality, the period varies depending on the job and organization.
 So a shelf stacker will probably only need one or two evenings, but the leader of a team of shelf stackers would need more.
 And making sure a CEO is fully familiar with all aspects of the organization takes at least six months."